Zuper superannuation: 2016-2021

 So together with another founder and eventually, a first-time CEO, we raised a few million dollars and launched Zuper.

-Zuper was the first values aligned neo-wealth platform in Australia.
+Zuper was the first values-aligned neo-wealth platform in Australia.

-We built it by breaking industry norms to deliver innovative investments and easy to use tech packaged in a great brand with an approachable tone of voice.
+We built it by breaking industry norms to deliver innovative investments and easy-to-use tech packaged in a great brand with an approachable tone of voice.

 Despite consistent growth and proven ability to attract customers, we started to run out of runway.
-VC’s were circling, but none of them looked like they would land in time, and in the end, we faced two options: Shut down or sell.
+VCs were circling, but none of them looked like they would land in time, and in the end, we faced two options: Shut down or sell.

 Zuper was acquired in 2020 by RevTech and merged with OneSuper (i.e. closed) in 2021.